SCR Calculator User Manual

 Clicking on any point on the efficient frontier will display pie charts with the corresponding risk, return, and allocation breakdowns:

-for EUR HY and US HY to zero (individually and together), and re-run the optimisation each time.
+To evaluate the impact of adding high-yield asset classes, adjust the Upper Bounds for EUR HY and US HY to zero (individually and together), and re-run the optimisation each time.

 This will produce lower efficient frontiers (e.g., #2, #3, #4) as shown below: